microsoft/go/eng/doc/fips/README.md

   import _ "crypto/tls/fipsonly"
 ```

 Prior to Go 1.19, the boringcrypto changes were maintained in the `dev.boringcrypto*` branches of Go: https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md.
 For more details about the merge, see [golang/go#51940](https://github.com/golang/go/issues/51940).
+Support for Go versions prior to 1.19 has ended, and the `dev.boringcrypto*` branches are no longer maintained.
+For historical information about versions of Go prior to 1.19, see [this snapshot of this FIPS documentation](https://github.com/microsoft/go/tree/v1.20.4-1/eng/doc/fips) that includes details about FIPS in 1.18.
+The remainder of this doc only applies to supported versions of Go.

 ## Microsoft Go fork FIPS compliance

 The Microsoft Go fork modifies the Go runtime to implement several crypto primitives using cgo to call into a platform-provided cryptographic library rather than use the standard Go crypto implementations.
 This allows Go programs to use a platform-provided FIPS 140-2 certified crypto library.

-On Linux, the fork uses [OpenSSL](https://www.openssl.org/) through the [go-crypto-openssl](https://github.com/microsoft/go-crypto-openssl) module.
-On Windows, [CNG](https://docs.microsoft.com/en-us/windows/win32/seccng/about-cng), using [go-crypto-winnative](https://github.com/microsoft/go-crypto-winnative).
+On Linux, the fork uses [OpenSSL](https://www.openssl.org/) through the [go-crypto-openssl] module.
+On Windows, [CNG](https://docs.microsoft.com/en-us/windows/win32/seccng/about-cng), using [go-crypto-winnative].
 Similar to BoringSSL, certain OpenSSL and CNG versions are FIPS 140-2 certified.

 It is important to note that an application built with Microsoft's Go toolchain and running in FIPS compatible mode is not FIPS compliant _per-se_.
-It is on the application development team to use FIPS-compliant crypto primitives and workflows.
-The crypto runtime will fall back to Go standard library crypto in case it cannot provide a FIPS-compliant implementation, e.g. when hashing a message using `crypto/md5` hashes or when using an AES-GCM cipher with a non-standard nonce size.
+It is the responsibility of the application development team to use FIPS-compliant crypto primitives and workflows.
+The modified crypto runtime will fall back to Go standard library crypto in case it cannot provide a FIPS-compliant implementation, e.g. when hashing a message using `crypto/md5` hashes or when using an AES-GCM cipher with a non-standard nonce size.

 ## Usage: Build

-### Go 1.18

-In Go 1.18 and earlier, the Microsoft Go FIPS-compatible builds are maintained in the `microsoft/dev.boringcrypto*` branches.
-Only a Linux implementation using OpenSSL is supported for these versions.

-1. Get a `1.18-fips` build of the Microsoft Go toolset.
+1. Get the Microsoft build of Go.
 See [the microsoft/go readme](https://github.com/microsoft/go#binary-distribution) for options.
-1. Build your Go program using this Go toolset.
-1. The built program now includes the ability to use OpenSSL crypto and FIPS compatibility mode at runtime.

-The whole OpenSSL functionality can be disabled even while using a `1.18-fips` Go toolset by building your program with `-tags gocrypt`.

-### Go 1.19+

-In Go 1.19 onward, the FIPS-related changes are maintained in the `microsoft/release-branch.go*` branches in this repository.

-1. Get the standard Microsoft build of Go.
-There is no separate `-fips` build.
-See [the microsoft/go readme](https://github.com/microsoft/go#binary-distribution) for options.
-1. Enable the desired GOEXPERIMENT and build your program.
+1. Enable the desired GOEXPERIMENT and build your program:
     * To build for Linux/OpenSSL, for example:
       ```sh
       GOEXPERIMENT=opensslcrypto go build ./myapp